 There’s nothing quite like that feeling of invincibility, and sharing our wins with others is a significant part of this experience.
 It can make our achievement even more meaningful.
 However, don’t let yourself indulge too much to the point that your “celebration” comes off as being inconsiderate to others or devaluing them.

-Make sure that there is still a level of humility and authenticity when you’re sharing your wins with others.
+Make sure there is still a level of humility and authenticity when sharing your wins with others.

 5. Be proud of others, too